jeetforjava/Demo/README.md

 # Demo
-This is for Demo purposeg
+This is for Demo purpose